Nahida Esmail

 Nahida Esmail is a Tanzanian author and poet.
 She is a lifetime sponsor of 'The Teen Writers Awards'.

 Early life and education

 Nahida Esmail was born and raised in Dar es Salaam, Tanzania.
 She was educated at Goldsmiths College, University of London, and graduated with a BSc in psychology and completed a master's degree in Child Development with Early Childhood Education at the Institute of Education, University of London.
-Later on She got married and gave birth to her 2 daughters Hafsah and Humeira Khaled.

 Career

 Esmail has published four young adult fiction novels and ten children's books of which some have been translated into Swahili and Maa.

+Personal life

+She married and gave birth to two daughters, Hafsah and Humeira Khaled.